← All guides

 A note on privacy

 When you paste a transcript into ChatGPT or Claude, the text goes to that provider under their terms — fine for public videos, worth a second thought for anything sensitive.
-VidWords' transcript extraction is free for 25 videos per month with no account, and the built-in AI keeps the whole flow in one place if you'd rather not spread a transcript across services.
+VidWords' transcript extraction is free for 3 videos per month with no account (25 with a free account), and the built-in AI keeps the whole flow in one place if you'd rather not spread a transcript across services.
 Plan details are on the pricing page.

 FAQ